Viktor-Beniukh/library-service-api/README.md

 - `STRIPE_PUBLIC_KEY` & `STRIPE_SECRET_KEY`: your keys received after registration on the Stripe website.

+### How to get a Telegram Bot Token and a Telegram Chat ID

+1. Create a Telegram Bot and get a Telegram Bot Token:
+    - enter to an address line: `https://t.me/BotFather` or in the Telegram app in the search box enter: `BotFather`;
+    - select the option: `/newbot`;
+    - follow the BotFather instructions;
+    - if the bot is successfully registered, you receive a **token**;
+2. Get Telegram Chat ID:
+    - enter into the created Telegram bot and send any message(for example `Hello`);
+    - enter to an address line: `https://api.telegram.org/bot<your-telegram_bot_token>/getUpdates`;
+    - get response in json format, find the keys "chat": {"id": **<your-telegram_chat_id>**, ...}

 ## Run with docker

 Docker should be installed